jpsheehan/ence260-2018/README.md

   - J piece
   - L piece
 - All pieces spawn at position (1, 0)
-- STS rotations and kicks are used
+- SRS rotations and kicks are used